Skip to main content

 Start with the Imperial Design Engineering MEng course page because it is the official course source for the 2027 page.
 Use the UCAS Design Engineering MEng profile to cross-check the 2027 course listing and application details.

-For admissions-test preparation, use the UAT-UK ESAT page and the Pearson VUE UAT-UK test delivery page because those are the sources for the test and delivery route.
+For admissions-test preparation, use the UAT-UK ESAT Page and the Pearson VUE UAT-UK test delivery page because those are the sources for the test and delivery route.
 For outcomes, use Discover Uni Design Engineering course data because it provides course and graduate-outcomes data.

 Keep any third-party books, videos or competitions out of the main resource list unless each item has been separately checked for relevance and accuracy.